Anton de Kontski: Career

+Death and legacy

 Two years before his death he embarked on a world tour, giving concerts in California, Macau, Hong Kong, Japan, India, Thailand, the Philippines, Persia, and many provinces of the Russian Empire.
 He was the first classical pianist to give concerts in the Philippines.
 He was also the first musician to transcribe Azerbaijani folk music into Western notation.

 His piece entitled Polish Patrol was published in Los Angeles in 1895 by The Barlett Music Co. with a portrait of the composer on the cover, and his Awaking of the Lion was very popular in 1870s California.
-A sign of his popularity is the fact that The Etude used his Dance des sorcières as their first title when they began publishing sheet music in 1883.
+A sign of his popularity is the fact that publication The Etude used his Dance des sorcières as their first title when they began publishing sheet music in 1883.
 They also published his Persian March, Op.
 369 in the December 1891 issue of the magazine.